Home Page |

 You Can Help

 This competition has its roots in 2005, when Thanet Roadrunners began to organise cross country races for children in school years 3 to 6.

-Following a set of successful trials at Newlands Primary School, three races for each year group were held annually - one during each school term - at Palm Bay School in Cliftonville, Newington Primary in Ramsgate and St Saviour's in Westgate.
+These were initially at Palm Bay School in Cliftonville, Newington Primary in Ramsgate and St Saviour's in Westgate.

 As the event grew in popularity, school car parks quickly filled up on race days and nearby roads began to struggle with the volume of traffic.
 The St Saviour's fixture was first relocated to Hartsdown Park in Margate and when Thanet Athletics Club took over as organisers in 2013, the whole series was shifted to Quex Park in Birchington.